-Generally care labels state if an item needs to be hand washed and let air dry or if it’s safe to wash in a washing machine; if so it may require being washed on a specific cycle such as gentle or delicate.
+Generally law labels state if an item needs to be hand washed and let air dry or if it’s safe to wash in a washing machine; if so it may require being washed on a specific cycle such as gentle or delicate.
 Many times items such as sweaters have to be laid out flat and allowed to air dry, as to prevent the fabric from shrinking.

 Items such as winter coats, leisure suits, or even comforters often times need to be cleaned either by a special drying cleaning service or with a fabric steamer.
 Certain materials simply cannot be submerged for periods of time in hot or even cold water, or for that matter cleaned with traditional detergents.

-Care labels also explain to the consumer how much heat an item can withstand if it were to be put into a dryer, or ironed to remove any wrinkles and creases.
+Care labels also explain consumers how much heat an item can withstand if it were to be put into a dryer, or ironed to remove any wrinkles and creases.
 Many times the label will state that an item needs to be dried on a very cool cycle or even tumble dried; also many types of fabric cannot hold up under a lot of heat, and may begin to melt.